Why Counseling - Benefits and Background

 But counseling is also used for less specific symptoms.
 Examples include:

-- A person will enter counseling beacuse they are feeling generally "stuck" in their life.
+- A person will enter counseling because they are feeling generally "stuck" in their life.

-- A person may not understand why feel so angry, or so sad, all the time.
+- A person may not understand why they feel so angry, or so sad, all the time.